Vista Social

 Video resolution

 YouTube recommends using high-definition videos, generally those with the highest resolution available, to give maximum flexibility for playback and encoding processes.
+Videos offered for rent or sale should use a 16:9 layout with a minimum resolution of 1080p.
+You can go higher with 4k or 8k to give viewers a sharper and cleaner experience.

 YouTube doesn’t provide a minimum resolution for content with or without ads, but it recommends the following